-From the perspective of critical geography, Kathryn Yusoff has suggestively sketched the conjunction between (certain) earths and (certain) men at stake in the pre-history of fossil capital and “Anthropocene” geology.
-The “coal-black” subjects of chattel slavery and the earths subjected to fossil-fuel extraction were forcibly conjoined, she argues, by “blackness” as an “inhuman categorization” that marked those who bore it as appropriable energy sources for colonial expansion and industrialization.
-To foreground just one literal, metabolic example of the link between England’s industrialization and its expanding colonial empire: West Indian plantation sugar and East Indian tea fueled the “wage slaves” at the base of England’s new industrial economy, those soot-blackened persons that populate both William Blake’s Songs of Innocence and of Experience and Darwin’s West Midlands region, known as the “Black Country.”
-Yet Yusoff’s theory of “black inhumanist poetics,” like Monique Allewaert’s notion of “parahuman” allegiance among the beings yoked together by plantation ecology/economy, reveals not only histories of subjugation but also illicit practices of “freedom in the earth” unleashed when expropriated subjects of “inhuman categorization” tip their compulsory intimacy with the land into strategic alliance and multinatural insurgency (Yusoff xii, 15; comp.
-Allewaert, 7).
-When Yusoff suggests that early-American black inhumanist artistry can attest to “a gravitational force so extravagant, it defies gravity” (100), we can perceive the elective affinity between the long history of Afro-futurism and the eco-utopian “suspensions of natural law” this essay has traced by way of pastoral.
+From the perspective of critical geography, Kathryn Yusoff has suggestively sketched the conjunction between (certain) earths and (certain) men at stake in the prehistory of fossil capital and “Anthropocene” geology.
+The “coal-black” subjects of chattel slavery and the earths subjected to fossil fuel extraction were forcibly conjoined, she argues, by “blackness” as an “inhuman categorization” that marked those who bore it as appropriable energy sources for colonial expansion and industrialization.
+To foreground just one literal, metabolic example of the link between England’s industrialization and its expanding colonial empire, West Indian plantation sugar and East Indian tea fueled the “wage slaves” at the base of England’s new industrial economy, those soot-blackened persons that populate both William Blake’s Songs of Innocence and of Experience and Darwin’s West Midlands region, known as the “Black Country.”
+Yet Yusoff’s theory of “black inhumanist poetics,” like Monique Allewaert’s notion of “parahuman” allegiance among the beings yoked together by plantation ecology/economy, reveals not only histories of subjugation but also illicit practices of “freedom in the earth” unleashed when expropriated subjects of “inhuman categorization” tip their compulsory intimacy with the land into strategic alliance and multinatural insurgency (Yusoff xii, 15; Allewaert 7).
+When Yusoff suggests that early American black inhumanist artistry can attest to “a gravitational force so extravagant, it defies gravity” (100), we can perceive the elective affinity between the long history of Afro-futurism and the eco-utopian “suspensions of natural law” this essay has traced by way of pastoral.
 At stake is a form of multinatural allegiance that upends not only positive laws but also the natural laws taken for their necessary ground.

 Written from the very heart of a dissenting, abolitionist Enlightenment centered in England’s industrializing Midlands, Darwin’s poetry ultimately manages to limn and solicit such insurgent potential within the differentially “inhuman” terrestrial collectivities that it apostrophizes without being able to activate or control.
-Though critics from the Anti-Jacobin forward have mocked the miscellaneous character of Darwin’s poem, the logic of the poem’s movement in the Earth Canto is frankly anti-colonial.
+Though critics from the Anti-Jacobin forward have mocked the miscellaneous character of Darwin’s poem, the logic of the poem’s movement in the Earth canto is frankly anti-colonial.
 In fact, Darwin traces, with subtle but increasing condemnation, the very trajectory mapped by Yusoff’s “inhuman geography,” a geo-logic that unites the histories of fossil capital and colonial slavery.

 Here, in brief, is that sequence of movements.
-From industrial-scale cameo-production in Wedgewood’s factory, Darwin next surveys the nearby fields of “sable COAL,” pointedly touching on the dark distillates of “fossil oil”: “pitchy” Naptha, and Jet, eponymously black (349, 351-352).
-He gives particular attention to Amber, a petroleum sublimate whose electrical properties, in Darwin’s lithic retelling, galvanize the American and French Revolutions (“man electrified man” [368]) through the person of Benjamin Franklin, only to stumble on the long colonial history of the Americas and, again, the present reality of black enslavement (353-394).
+From industrial-scale cameo-production in Wedgewood’s factory, Darwin next surveys the nearby fields of “sable COAL,” pointedly touching on the dark distillates of “fossil oil”: “pitchy” Naptha, and Jet, eponymously black (349, 351–52).
+He gives particular attention to Amber, a petroleum sublimate whose electrical properties, in Darwin’s lithic retelling, galvanize the American and French Revolutions (“man electrified man” [368]) through the person of Benjamin Franklin only to stumble on the long colonial history of the Americas and, again, the present reality of black enslavement (353–94).
 In such sequencing, the volatile blackness of fossil earth forms a link between the poem’s repeated confrontations with chattel slavery in an Age of Revolution, as if the racialized conjunction between usable earth and useable people held the key to grasping the noncontradiction between the victory of the Rights of Man and an ongoing “inhuman trade.”

 Darwin builds to a second engagement with Wedgwood’s medallion by castigating his countrymen as successors to the Spanish colonial profiteers who “slaughter’d half the globe”: